iromanovsky/irom.info/_posts/2023-11-20-resume-as-code.md

 ## Step 2.
 Check and amend your data if necessary

 Once you have exported your data, it's important to thoroughly review it for any personal or sensitive information.
-Ensure that all details are accurate and relevant to your purposes.
+Ensure that all details are accurate and relevant to your purposes, amend if necessary.

 For assistance with syntax validation according to the [JSON Resume Schema](https://jsonresume.org/schema/), consider using the [JSONResume Editor](https://marketplace.visualstudio.com/items?itemName=reflog.jsonresume) plugin for VS Code.
 This tool can also potentially help with previewing your resume and generating a PDF version.